PrimeDAO/deals-docs/published-md-files/general-faq.md

 ## What other services does PrimeDAO provide?

 PrimeDAO can help you successfully craft your deal and offer you additional support if needed.
-You can inquire about this by reaching out in the [PrimeDAO Discord Server](https://discord.com/invite/x8v59pG).
+You can inquire about this by reaching out in the <a href="https://discord.com/invite/x8v59pG" target="_blank" rel="noopener noreferrer">PrimeDAO Discord Server</a>.

 It’s also important to remember that PrimeDAO offers a few other products to support your DAO to evolve: